Maximising small spaces: How to turn an empty wardrobe into a practical area

 To keep the wood in its best condition, nourish it with oil

 Wooden furniture can no doubt enhance the splendour of your home, but you must dedicate sufficient time to its maintenance to preserve the beauty, durability and value of the furnishings.
 With time, dust settles on the surfaces, taking the shine off and compromising the visual appeal.
 Remove dust and debris that can scratch the furniture.
 Equally important is to keep the wooden furniture away from direct sunlight to preserve its condition and colour.
 Curtains act as a barrier, preventing harsh UV rays from entering the living space.
-And lastly, use coasters to prevent water rings.
+And lastly, use a ceramic coaster to prevent water rings.

 When the pieces of furniture arrive at your home, help them adjust to the new environment by applying wood oil generously.
 The special composition of the oil ensures it’s friendly to the environment, meaning it’s a non-hazardous substance; it isn’t recommended to use olive oil because it can go rancid on the wood.
 Apply oil three times during the first 72 hours, and use a soft, clean cloth when wiping away the residue.
 Oil can be applied to all interior wood surfaces such as worktops, tabletops, stairs, walls, floors and so forth.
 Following application, the surface will appear a bit glossy, but it should disappear after cleaning two or three times.